-The Texas Master Gardener program is an educational volunteer program conducted by the Texas A&M AgriLife Extension Service of the Texas A&M University System.
-Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flower and vegetable gardens.
-They are enthusiastic, willing to learn and help others, and able to communicate with diverse groups of people.
+The Texas Master Gardener program is an educational volunteer program conducted by the Texas AgriLife Extension Service of the Texas A&M University System.
+Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
+They are enthusiastic, willing to learn and help others and able to communicate with diverse groups of people.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
-In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their county’s Texas A&M AgriLife Extension office to provide horticultural-related information to their communities.
+In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their county’s Texas AgriLife Extension office to provide horticultural-related information to their communities.

 Is the Master Gardener program for me?

-■ Do I want to learn more about the culture and maintenance of many types of plants?
+• Do you want to learn more about the culture and maintenance of many types of plants?

-■ Am I eager to participant in a practical and intense training program?
+• Are you eager to participate in a practical and intense training program?

-■ Do I enjoy sharing your knowledge with people?
+• Do you enjoy sharing your knowledge with people?

-■ Do I have enough time to attend training and complete volunteer service hour requirements?
+• Do you have enough time to attend training and complete volunteer service hour requirements?

-■ Do I have special interests that could benefit the community or an interest in developing one? (e.g., bird or butterfly knowledge, native gardens, wildflowers, etc.)
+• Do you have special interests that could benefit the community or an interest in developing one? (i.e. bird or butterfly knowledge, native gardens, wildflowers, etc.)

-■ Do I have a sincere interest in nature or gardening?
+• Do you have a sincere interest in nature or gardening?

-The type of service done by Master Gardeners varies according to community needs and the abilities and interests of the Master Gardener.
+In exchange for training, participants are asked to volunteer their time to their county’s AgriLife Extension program.
+The type of service performed by Master Gardeners varies according to community needs and the abilities and interests of the Master Gardeners.
 Some Master Gardeners answer telephone requests for information related to gardening.
-Others staff plant clinics or displays in shopping malls, farmers’ markets, or community centers.
+Others staff plant clinics or displays at community events.
 Master Gardeners may speak to local groups and conduct workshops.
-They may help establish school and community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.
-The Master Gardener Coordinator in the county Extension office decides how volunteer time can best be used.
+They may help establish community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.